Raggio11/Chat-app/README.md

 Configured Firebase database
 Then:
 Clone the repository
-Integrate your own Firebase configuration in Chat.js (lines 31-37) Install dependencies
+Integrate your own Firebase configuration in Chat.js Install dependencies
 $ npm install
 Start the app with $ npm start or $ expo start